This is where we ate this week. |

 A couple hours later, we headed back to the car and took a drive through the community.
 I had found mention of Rush Creek Village on the internet and we wound our way through it ooohing and awing over the houses.
 Rush Creek Village is a community in which each house is uniquely designed for the lifestyle of the homeowner, but also fits into an architecturally integrated pattern, inspired by the organic architecture of Frank Lloyd Wright.

-largest of the group at about 3ft x 4ft.
+The quilt pictured here was likely the largest of the group at about 3ft x 4ft. |

 After our tour of the Village, we headed a bit north to the McConnell Arts Center to view the newly installed Basted Vision exhibit.
 According to the website, "Basted Vision is the latest in an ever growing body of work by Off Our Blocks, an informal group of fiber artists who are basted together through a shared interest in the creation of art quilts".
 They were lovely and quite unique.
 Vibrant colors on most, some subdued and softer.